The newer cans go behind the older ones.

 I enjoy organizing things.
 Cleaning out a closet, putting away the groceries, those tasks feel really good.

-For me, editing is organization.
-You have some great things to say—insightful, thought provoking, witty—and they're all there on the page.
+For me, communication is organization.
+You have some great things to say—insightful, thought provoking, witty—and they're all there, in your head or on the page.
 Now you're ready for me.

 Thorough developmental editing is my specialty.
 I focus on structure, content, flow, clarity, fact checking if something seems awry, and copyediting.